AboutDocs-first ecosystemBuilt for shipping

 In many UI codebases, the hardest part is not creating a new button or card.
 The real difficulty appears later: inconsistent spacing, weak token systems, unclear variants, poor documentation, and product screens that never feel fully coherent.

-PyColors is the answer to that problem.
-It starts with stable UI foundations, but it does not stop there.
+PyColors starts with stable UI foundations, but it does not stop there.
 It extends toward patterns, examples, starters, and premium acceleration so builders can move from isolated UI work to a more complete SaaS product path.

 PyColors UI is the foundation.
 The rest of the ecosystem is built on top of it so the product can grow without losing coherence.